timb-machine-mirrors/anarcat-feed2exec/doc/design.rst

 ----------

 ``feed2exec`` is a fairly new and minimal program, so features you may expect from another feed reader may not be present.
+I chose to write a new program because, when I started, both existing alternatives were in a questionable state: feed2imap was mostly abandoned and rss2email's maintainer was also unresponsive.
+Both were missing the features I was looking for, which was to unify my feed parsers in a single program: i needed something that could deliver mail, run commands and send tweets.
+The latter isn't done yet, but I am hoping to complete this eventually.

+The program may not be for everyone, however, so I made those comparison tables to clarify what feed2exec does compared to the alternatives.

 General information: